rezabrati/Celeb-Mirror/README.md

 Make sure you have the following libraries installed in your environment.
 You can install them using `pip`:

-streamlit
+- streamlit
-Pillow
+- Pillow
-numpy
+- numpy
-opencv-python
+- opencv-python
-pandas
+- pandas
-hnswlib
+- hnswlib
-facenet-pytorch
+- facenet-pytorch
-torch
+- torch
-torchvision
+- torchvision
-mediapipe
+- mediapipe

+## Installation
+- Clone the repository: git clone <https://github.com/rezabrati/celebrity.git>
+- Create a virtual environment (optional but recommended):
+- Install the required packages: pip install -r requirements.txt

 ## Usage
 - Run the Streamlit app: streamlit run main.py